BUSHSAFE

 • How to make your own small survival tool-kit, out of low-cost items

-Our courses are conducted in an all-women environment (and are inclusive for for those who identify as women, trans, non-binary and genderqueer participants), and are based on Australian and International Search and Rescue analysis and practices, lost person behaviour and psychology and real-life, hands-on practical survival skills and tools.
+Our courses are conducted in an all-women environment (and are inclusive for for those who identify as women, trans, non-binary and gender-queer participants), are based on Australian and International Search and Rescue analysis and practices, Lost Person behaviour and psychology and real-life, hands-on practical survival skills and tools.

 To keep the experience as practical as possible, we keep group sizes small, and only have a limited number of places available.
 Course spots fill quickly.